 A geographical segment is engaged in providing services within a particular economic environment that is subject to risks and returns that are different from those of segments operating in other economic environments.
 During the year the Group operated in two geographical segments (Europe and North America).
-No geographical segment analysis has been shown as our internal review is on the basis of business segments only i) Functional and presentation currency Items included in the financial statements of each of the Group's entities are measured using the currency of the primary economic environment in which the entity operates ("the functional currency").
+No geographical segment analysis has been shown as our internal review is on the basis of business segments only.
 The Group distinguishes between discontinued operations to those of a continuing nature in its segmental reporting analysis.